Order of Leopold (Belgium)

 The Order of Leopold (Leopoldsorde, Ordre de Léopold, Leopoldsorden) is one of the three current Belgian national honorary orders of knighthood.
 It is the oldest and highest order of Belgium and is named in honour of its founder, King Leopold I. It consists of a military, a maritime and a civil division.
 The maritime division is only awarded to personnel of the merchant navy, and the military division to military personnel.
-The decoration was established on 11 July 1832 and is awarded by Royal order.
+The decoration was established on 11 July 1832 and is awarded by Royal decree.

 History

 When Belgium became independent of the Netherlands, there was an urgent need to create a national honour system that could serve as a diplomatic gift.
 The national congress provided this exclusive right to the sovereign, this military honour system was written in Article 76.

 The first King of the Belgians, Leopold I of Belgium, used his constitutional right in a larger way than foreseen: not only military merit, but every service in honour of the Kingdom.
 Two years after the independence, the young King officially founded the dynastic Order of Leopold.
-The king approved the colour and grades both civil and military, and the official motto L’Union fait la Force/Eendracht maakt Macht.
+The king approved the colour and grades both civil and military, and the official motto L'Union fait la Force/Eendracht maakt Macht.
 In 1832 Felix de Merode had a design approved by the Chambers for military and civil merit.
 This system was adapted from other European countries.
 More specific, the Order of Leopold is based on the French honour tradition with 5 classes.
 On the 11th of June 1832 the law was promulgated, and the exact colours were defined; Article 2: "Le ruban sera ponceau moiré".
 The devise was presented in the 3rd article: L'union fait la Force.